decentralized-identity/keri/docs/Q-and-A.md

 Definitions in alphabetic order:

+#### Authentic Chained Data Container Task Force
+The purpose of the Authentic Chained Data Container (ACDC) Task Force  is to draft a TSS (ToIP Standard Specification) that defines the standard requirements for the semantics of Authentic Provenance Chaining of Authentic Data Containers.
+[See more](https://wiki.trustoverip.org/display/HOME/ACDC+%28Authentic+Chained+Data+Container%29+Task+Force)

 #### Ambient verifiability
 Verifiable by anyone, anywhere, at anytime.
 E.g. Ambient Duplicity Detection describes the possibility of detecting duplicity by anyone, anywhere, anytime.